ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 one that was previously answered within that time window, or if the `Date` header field from the decrypted request is outside of the current time window.

-Oblivious Gateway Resources SHOULD allow for the time it takes requests to arrive from the Client, with a time window that is large enough to allow for differences in clocks.
+Oblivious Gateway Resources might need to allow for the time it takes requests to arrive from the Client, with a time window that is large enough to allow for differences in clocks.
+Insufficient tolerance of time differences could result in valid requests being unnecessarily rejected.

 Oblivious Gateway Resources MUST NOT treat the time window as secret information.
 An attacker can actively probe with different values for the `Date`